 What story do you want to tell?

-What’s your reason for creating a fitness blog?
+What’s your reason for creating a blog?

 Being able to answer these questions will help you identify your audience.
 It will also help prevent you from becoming distracted from your objectives as time goes on.

-Having a clear goal for your fitness blog will guide everything you do, from the banner on your homepage to the content you create – and ensure that everything you do is directing your audience towards your main end objective.
+Having a clear goal for your blog will guide everything you do, from the banner on your homepage to the content you create – and ensure that everything you do is directing your audience towards your main end objective.

-There many different ways you can choose to position your fitness blog.
+There many different ways you can choose to position your blog.
 Listed below are just some of the few ideas to help you brainstorm the direction of your new blog:

 - Share your unique fitness journey